csiro-data-school/sql-intro/_episodes/08-join.md

  > > and while this syntax will work for SQLite, it may not work with other database managers,
  > > and it is not as easy to read and understand what is happening:
  > > ~~~
- > > SELECT Site.name, Site.lat, Site.long, Person.personal, Person.family, Survey.quant, Survey.reading, Visited.dated
+ > > SELECT Site.name, Site.lat, Site.long, Person.personal, Person.family, Survey.quant, Survey.reading, Visit.dated
- > > FROM Site JOIN Visited JOIN Survey JOIN Person
+ > > FROM Site JOIN Visit JOIN Survey JOIN Person
- > > ON Site.name = Visited.site
+ > > ON Site.name = Visit.site
- > > AND Visited.id = Survey.taken
+ > > AND Visit.id = Survey.taken
  > > AND Survey.person = Person.id
  > > WHERE Survey.person IS NOT NULL
- > > AND Visited.dated IS NOT NULL
+ > > AND Visit.dated IS NOT NULL
- > > ORDER BY Visited.dated;
+ > > ORDER BY Visit.dated;
  > > ~~~
  > > {: .sql}
   >{: .solution}